monikase/AI_Ethics/Fairness_Audit_Playbook/2_FDST.md

 ### Step 1: Historical Context Alignment

-**Question**
-- Did the Historical Context Assessment reveal systemic exclusion or underrepresentation?
+- **Question**: Did the Historical Context Assessment reveal systemic exclusion or underrepresentation?
   - **Yes** → Include Demographic Parity as either a primary or secondary fairness definition.
   - **No** → Proceed to Step 2.